 This exercise serves as a perfect finisher and will help you maximize the total time under tension on the chest muscle, bringing it to the full point of fatigue.

-You’ll sit in a pec deck machine, grasp the handles with both hands and keep the elbows as extended as possible.
+- Grab the handles with both hands and keep the elbows as extended as possible

 This is going to give your pec region a crazy burn and you’ll leave the gym feeling like your chest is about to explode.